Those new covid measures Biden announced? Europe’s been doing that and more for a while.

-Martin McKee, a professor of European public health at the London School of Hygiene and Tropical Medicine, said covid measures aren’t politicized in most countries to the degree they are in the United States, which has made it easier for foreign leaders to implement sweeping policies and restrictions without much controversy or obstruction.
+Martin McKee, a professor of European public health at the London School of Hygiene and Tropical Medicine, said covid-19 measures aren’t politicized in most countries to the degree they are in the United States, which has made it easier for foreign leaders to implement sweeping policies and restrictions without much controversy or obstruction.
 And, McKee said, most wealthy countries offer universal or more affordable health care than the United States does, so offering free or cheap at-home tests was expected in these places.

 “This is where the U.S. is an international outlier,” McKee said.
 “Making testing free is clearly a good idea.
-Saying something will happen though and making it happen are two different things.
+Saying something will happen, though, and making it happen are two different things.
 There is going to be quite of lot of challenges in the supply chain.
 This is not going to happen overnight.”

 Here is some of what Biden laid out Thursday and how it compares to policies in other countries: